FalixNodes-Software/KB-articles/content/_posts/falix/dashboard/2025-02-19-server-properties.md

 ### RCON

 RCON (Remote Console) lets you send commands to your server from external tools.
 It's powerful but opens a network port that attackers could target, so a security warning appears when you enable it.
 Make sure you set a strong RCON password if you turn this on.

+### Management Server (1.21+)

+Minecraft 1.21 introduced a built-in REST API management server that lets you control the server remotely.
+The properties page exposes all the related settings:

+- **Management Server Enabled** -- turn the API on or off
+- **Management Server Host** -- the host address (defaults to `localhost`)
+- **Management Server Port** -- the port the API listens on
+- **Management Allowed Origins** -- allowed origins for CORS requests
+- **Management TLS Enabled** -- enable HTTPS for the management API
+- **Management Server Secret** -- the authentication key for API requests
+- **Management TLS Keystore** -- path to the TLS keystore file
+- **Management Keystore Password** -- password for the keystore

+{: .warning}
+> The secret and keystore password are sensitive values.
+Keep them private and never share them.

 ### Player Idle Timeout